syncfusion-content/xamarin.android-docs/xamarin-android/SfDataGrid/Getting-Started.md

 ## Create a simple data grid

 This section explains how to create a data grid and configure it.
-The data grid control can be configured entirely in C# code or via designer.
+The data grid control can be configured entirely in C# code or through designer.
 The following figure shows how the output will look on Android devices.

 ![SfDataGrid in Xamarin.Android](SfDataGrid_images/GettingStarted.png)